vmware-archive/kubernetes/README.md

  * We need a vCenter admin username and password.
  * Separate user for vSphere Cloud Provider needs to be pre-created on the vCenter.
 This Step is optional but recommended.
+ * Daemonset Pods should be allowed to be scheduled on all nodes.
+If Kubernetes is deployed using kubeadm, we see the taint ```node-role.kubernetes.io/master``` on the master node.
+Make sure to remove this taint.
+Taint can be removed using the following command.

+    ```kubectl taint nodes --all node-role.kubernetes.io/master-```

 Let's get started with how to use these automation scripts.